markmsjoseph/ReactNative-Hiking-App/README.md

-# ReactNative-PhotographyApp
+# ReactNative-Hiking App

-## PhotographyApp in process of building
+## In process of being built
-"# ReactNative-PhotographyApp"